WFU-HPC/deac-docs/source/cluster-sla.rst

     * The :ref:`sec.sla.su.ssu_types` section  provides the definition of these SSUs and how total SU numbers and costs are derived and calculated.

+* A non-standard, hardware-specific contribution can be made to purchase a Research-Node.

+    * A Research-Node is essentially a dedicated Head Node to be used only by the purchasing research group.
+    * This hardware-based contribution method is *only offered as a last resort*, limited only to those groups who cannot conduct their work on current DEAC resources and/or setup.

 .. _sec.sla.su.chargebacks:

 SU Chargebacks